JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 Sun / Moon:
 - Celestial bodies are managed on WeatherScript, using the Suns and Moons properties.
 Only 1 sun is supported.
 Up to 8 moons are supported.
 Set the lighting properties on these scripts (Sun/Moons properties of WeatherMakerLightManagerScript.cs), do not modify the Light object itself as it will get overwritten by the Weather Maker scripts.
 Orbit defaults to Earth based orbit, but can also be set to a custom orbit (see WeatherMakerLightManagerScript.cs, OrbitTypeCustomScript property).
 - Sun is rendererd with it's own mesh now, look for it in the prefab, just search for the Sun object.
+- Lens flare can be blocked.
+By default the WeatherMakerPrefab has a sun lens flare blocker that is setup to block using compute shaders and cloud probes, with fallback to global cloud coverage if no compute shaders.

 SkyMode:
 - Procedural: Sky is fully procedural and day and dawn dusk sky sphere textures are ignored.
 Night texture is used as the sun goes below the horizon.